yendo/fcs/README.md

-# fcs
+# fcqs

-fcs is a quick searcher for flashcards-like notes with fzf.
+fcqs is a quick searcher for flashcards-like notes with fzf.

 ## Usage

-Press `Ctrl+o` (customizable) to launch fcs on command-line.
+Press `Ctrl+o` (customizable) to launch fcqs on command-line.

 You can search for the title of the note with fzf.
 The preview screen shows the contents of the note.